content-left-bg.png

 Swimming attire

-Wear swimming caps if hair poses a hazard.
+Students wear swimming caps if hair poses a hazard—consider type material as a drowning/suffocation risk.

 Hyperventilation

-Encourage participants to take a full/deep breath before submerging.
+Encourage participants to take a full/deep breath before submerging and ensure exhalation whilst underwater.
 Closely monitor students for involuntary multiple, shallow breaths.

 Physical exertion